 There are a lot of insurance companies, but almost any of them can provide two different types of coverage: claims made and occurrence policies.
+So, claims made vs occurrence policies, what’s the difference?
 While both of them have their own set of benefits and drawbacks, in this article, we will focus on both claims made and occurrence policies so you can make a better decision when choosing the best insurance option for your specific needs.

 As long as the incident takes place during the term of the occurrence policy, the coverage will be available no matter what time it occurs.
 It means that the occurrence policies have lifetime coverage.

 However, when we talk about claims made policies, they only cover incidents that happened within the policy’s period of coverage.
 This can change if you purchase a ‘tail’ extension to your insurance.

 Here’s what you should know about the difference between claims made vs occurrence policies.